 If we cannot make such assumptions and cannot come up with a parametric model, one possibility is to use a semiparametric mixture model as we saw in chapter 7 where the density is written as a disjunction of a small number of parametric models.

 In nonparametric estimation, all we assume is that similar inputs have similar outputs.
-This is a reason-

-NONPARAMETRIC ESTIMATION able assumption: The world is smooth and functions, whether they are densities, discriminants, or regression functions, change slowly.
+This is a reasonable assumption: the world is smooth and functions, whether they are densities, discriminants, or regression functions, change slowly.
 Similar instances mean similar things.
 We all love our neighbors because they are so much like us.

 Therefore, our algorithm is composed of finding the similar past instances from the training set using a suitable distance measure and interpolating from them to find the right output.
-Different nonparametric methods differ in the way they define similarity or interpolate from the similar training instances.
-In a parametric model, all of the training instances affect the final global estimate, whereas in the nonparametric case, there is no single global model; local models are estimated as they are needed, affected only by the training instances closeby.
+Different nonparametrid methods differ in the way they define similarity or interpolate from the similar training instances.
+In a parametric model, all of the training instances affect the final global estimate, whereas in the nonparametric case, there is no single global model; local models are estimated as they are needed, affected only by the nearby training instances.